fallen-icarus/cardano-aftermarket/README.md

 -- | The datum for an AcceptedBid UTxO for NFTs.
 It contains the required NFTs and is waiting to be -- claimed by the bidder.
 The bidder must pay the seller the required bid amount + the seller's -- deposit to actually claim the NFTs.
 If the bidder does not claim them, the the seller can -- re-claim the NFTs after the claim expiration has passed.
-The seller will also claim the bidder's -- deposit in this context as compensation. data AcceptedBidDatum = AcceptedBidDatum
+The seller will also confiscate the -- bidder's deposit in this context as compensation. data AcceptedBidDatum = AcceptedBidDatum
   -- | The policy id for the beacon script.
   { beaconId :: CurrencySymbol